mbhatla/Bloxroute/README.md

 # Bloxroute
 Take Home Assignment

-Steps to Install and Run the Client and Server Application on your Machine. **Steps 1-8 are needed only the first time you are running this project on your machine.**
+Steps to Install and Run the Client and Server Application on your Machine.

 **1. Install Golang**